Church & Dwight (NYSE:CHD) Updates Q3 2022 Earnings Guidance

 Wall Street Analysts Forecast Growth

-A number of analysts have recently issued reports on the stock.
-Wells Fargo & Company dropped their price target on shares of Church & Dwight from $95.00 to $90.00 and set an overweight rating on the stock in a report on Wednesday, September 7th.
-The Goldman Sachs Group lowered their price objective on shares of Church & Dwight from $104.00 to $93.00 and set a neutral rating on the stock in a research note on Wednesday, August 3rd.
-Morgan Stanley lowered their price objective on shares of Church & Dwight from $86.00 to $82.00 and set an underweight rating on the stock in a research note on Monday, August 1st.
-Oppenheimer lowered their price objective on shares of Church & Dwight to $85.00 in a research note on Thursday.
-Finally, UBS Group lowered their price objective on shares of Church & Dwight from $104.00 to $98.00 and set a neutral rating on the stock in a research note on Monday, August 1st.
-Five equities research analysts have rated the stock with a sell rating, nine have given a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company has an average rating of Hold and an average price target of $89.86.
+Several equities analysts recently issued reports on the company.
+Truist Financial lowered Church & Dwight from a buy rating to a hold rating in a research report on Thursday, September 8th.
+Barclays reduced their price target on Church & Dwight from $76.00 to $73.00 and set an underweight rating on the stock in a research report on Wednesday, September 7th.
+JPMorgan Chase & Co. raised their price target on Church & Dwight from $84.00 to $86.00 in a research report on Thursday, July 21st.
+Morgan Stanley cut their price objective on Church & Dwight from $86.00 to $82.00 and set an underweight rating on the stock in a research report on Monday, August 1st.
+Finally, Jefferies Financial Group cut their price objective on Church & Dwight from $101.00 to $98.00 and set a buy rating on the stock in a research report on Wednesday, September 14th.
+Five investment analysts have rated the stock with a sell rating, eight have assigned a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat, Church & Dwight has an average rating of Hold and an average target price of $88.93.

 Church & Dwight Announces Dividend

-The business also recently announced a quarterly dividend, which was paid on Thursday, September 1st.
-Investors of record on Monday, August 15th were issued a dividend of $0.2625 per share.
-This represents a $1.05 annualized dividend and a yield of 1.47%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, September 1st.
+Shareholders of record on Monday, August 15th were paid a dividend of $0.2625 per share.
+This represents a $1.05 dividend on an annualized basis and a yield of 1.44%.
 The ex-dividend date of this dividend was Friday, August 12th.
-Church & Dwight’s dividend payout ratio (DPR) is 33.33%.
+Church & Dwight’s payout ratio is 33.33%.

-In other news, EVP Rene Hemsey sold 5,000 shares of the firm’s stock in a transaction that occurred on Friday, September 16th.
+In other news, EVP Rene Hemsey sold 5,000 shares of the business’s stock in a transaction on Friday, September 16th.
 The stock was sold at an average price of $76.77, for a total value of $383,850.00.
-Following the transaction, the executive vice president now owns 6,259 shares in the company, valued at $480,503.43.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-1.70% of the stock is owned by corporate insiders.
+Following the completion of the transaction, the executive vice president now owns 6,259 shares in the company, valued at $480,503.43.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+1.70% of the stock is owned by company insiders.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Covestor Ltd boosted its stake in shares of Church & Dwight by 62.7% in the 1st quarter.
-Covestor Ltd now owns 932 shares of the company’s stock valued at $93,000 after buying an additional 359 shares during the period.
-Brown Brothers Harriman & Co. grew its position in shares of Church & Dwight by 54.6% during the first quarter.
-Brown Brothers Harriman & Co. now owns 1,702 shares of the company’s stock worth $169,000 after acquiring an additional 601 shares during the last quarter.
-Fund Management at Engine No. 1 LLC purchased a new position in Church & Dwight in the 1st quarter valued at $203,000.
-Eudaimonia Partners LLC purchased a new position in Church & Dwight in the 1st quarter valued at $205,000.
-Finally, Wellington Management Group LLP acquired a new stake in Church & Dwight in the first quarter valued at $208,000.
+Several hedge funds have recently modified their holdings of the business.
+Toroso Investments LLC increased its position in Church & Dwight by 12.4% during the first quarter.
+Toroso Investments LLC now owns 5,187 shares of the company’s stock valued at $515,000 after acquiring an additional 572 shares during the last quarter.
+Merit Financial Group LLC increased its position in Church & Dwight by 4.7% during the first quarter.
+Merit Financial Group LLC now owns 4,473 shares of the company’s stock valued at $444,000 after acquiring an additional 202 shares during the last quarter.
+Kingsview Wealth Management LLC purchased a new stake in Church & Dwight during the second quarter valued at $359,000.
+Kidder Stephen W increased its position in Church & Dwight by 30.5% during the first quarter.
+Kidder Stephen W now owns 3,425 shares of the company’s stock valued at $340,000 after acquiring an additional 800 shares during the last quarter.
+Finally, Federated Hermes Inc. grew its holdings in Church & Dwight by 49.7% during the first quarter.
+Federated Hermes Inc. now owns 3,383 shares of the company’s stock valued at $336,000 after purchasing an additional 1,123 shares during the period.
 Hedge funds and other institutional investors own 82.59% of the company’s stock.

 Church & Dwight Co, Inc develops, manufactures, and markets household, personal care, and specialty products.
 It operates through three segments: Consumer Domestic, Consumer International, and Specialty Products Division.
 The company offers cat litters, carpet deodorizers, laundry detergents, and baking soda, as well as other baking soda based products under the ARM & HAMMER brand; condoms, lubricants, and vibrators under the TROJAN brand; stain removers, cleaning solutions, laundry detergents, and bleach alternatives under the OXICLEAN brand; battery-operated and manual toothbrushes under the SPINBRUSH brand; home pregnancy and ovulation test kits under the FIRST RESPONSE brand; depilatories under the NAIR brand; oral analgesics under the ORAJEL brand; laundry detergents under the XTRA brand; gummy dietary supplements under the L'IL CRITTERS and VITAFUSION brands; dry shampoos under the BATISTE brand; water flossers and replacement showerheads under the WATERPIK brand; FLAWLESS products; cold shortening and relief products under the ZICAM brand; and oral care products under the THERABREATH brand.